The Board of Maailmanvaihto

 - Wind in the sails and towards new challenges!

-- I spent a gap year after upper secondary school as a volunteer in Vietnam.
+- I got to know Maailmanvaihto through spending a gap year after upper secondary school as a volunteer in Vietnam.

-- Through Maailmanvaihto I have got to know many wonderful people with whom I have shared many wonderful moments.
+- I have shared wonderful moments with many wonderful people.
 For example, with the volunteers, I met in Vietnam and I have gathered together more than once to celebrate the new year together, even if we nowadays live in several different countries.

 - As a part of my university studies, I did my internship at Maailmanvaihto’s office in the fall of 2019.

-- I have for example been responsible for the cooking and kitchen duties at a few camps and represented Maailmanvaihto at various events.
+- I have for example been responsible for the cooking and kitchen duties at camps and represented Maailmanvaihto at various events.
+In addition, last year I participated in the board in the team which is in charge of the voluntary work programs abroad.
+My role was to participate in organizing pre-departure training for the volunteers.

 - I have a joyful and curious attitude towards things and people – you can learn something new from everything and everyone.